KrisjianSmith/RegLang/README.md

 ## A simple language that complies into a regular expression

 Regular expressions, commonly called regex, are one of the most useful tools in a programmer's toolbelt.
-They are quick and easy to write, and they are widely supported.
-However, regex has one huge problem: maintainability.
-Regexes are difficult to read or modify, meaning that if you want to change an existing regex, you may be better off simply rewriting it from scratch.
+They are quick and easy to write and they are widely supported in modern programming langues.
+However, regex has a huge problem: maintainability.
+Regexes are difficult to read and modify, meaning that if you want to change an existing regex, you may be better off simply rewriting it from scratch.

 This mirrors a problem in computer science that was solved long ago.
 Assembly language is similar to regex in the fact that it's relatively simple to write, but diffiult to read and maintain.
-We solved this problem by developing higer level languages and tools to compile higher level languages into assembly, so why can't we solve the regex problem the same way?
+We solved this problem by developing higer level languages and tools to compile these languages into assembly, so why can't we solve the regex problem the same way?

 The goal of this project is to develop a higher-level language that will compile into